-The following exceptions to the proficiency exam requirement are generally accepted; however individual programs may set stricter requirements.
+The following exceptions to the exam requirement are accepted.
+Individual programs may set stricter requirements.

 English Speaking Countries:

 Applicants from certain English-speaking countries and regions may not need to take a proficiency exam.
-Applicants from certain other countries may have their English proficiency assessed when they arrive in Minnesota.
-See the TOEFL Exemption list PDF document for details.
+See the ESL Exam Exemption list PDF document for details.

 Post-secondary education in the United States or other English-speaking country: